SEND and Inclusion Transformation

 1. Which year groups will be discussed in the transition phone calls the FFI team are having with settings?

-All years will be discussed during the FFI phone calls with settings, including Nursery 2 (ages 3-4) to reception and Year 6 to Year 7.
+All years were discussed during the phone calls with settings, with particular focus on phase transfer year groups, Nursery 2 (ages 3-4) to reception and Year 6 to Year 7.

-For further support and guidance on the EHCP review process, please contact ehcpreview@leeds.gov.uk
+For further support and guidance on the EHCP review process, please contact ehcpreview@leeds.gov.uk(link sends email)

 If you feel you require further support during this transition, you can contact: